grandeurdev/py-sdk/README.md

 We wanted to combine the best of both worlds.
 This is why at Grandeur, not do we just authenticate a device on connection, we also maintain a device's registry for you.
 See [Authentication and Access](#authentication-and-access) section for detail on how a device is authenticated on Grandeur.

 When you register a device, you make it available in your project's network.
 Not just that, a new namespace is created for your device in the device registry.
-When your device comes online, this is where all of its data is stored, in the form of i) Summary and ii) Parms.
+When your device comes online, this is where all of its data is stored.

-Now let's define what you can store in **Parms** and **Summary**.
-To be honest, there is no hard and fast rule about it.
-We just created two objects instead of a single one to help you develop understanding.
-However, we generally take the *parms as the directly controllable device variables* and the *summary as those device variables which are not directly controllable* or are just needed to be logged or displayed to apps.
-In another way, the parms sometimes refer to the inputs from the user and the summary refers to the outputs of the device resulting from the inputs.
-Consider an example where you have a smart light bulb.
-The parms can store the bulb ON/OFF state which the user can control, while in summary, you can log the voltage consumption of the bulb.

 We defined these two objects just to give you a basic framework to work on and build your logic fast.
 But we are very flexible in what and how you store data in the device registry.
 You can define an initial schema of these objects using models and go on from there.